chlodowling/J124-Final-Dowling/README.md

 * [US Kidney Transplants, Categoirized by Sate](https://github.com/chlodowling/J124-Final-Dowling/blob/f0c9dd738012a4b7049db495049c6a7f330a6d18/National%20Data%20-%20Kidney%20Transplants%20by%20State%20-%20OPTN.pdf)
     * This dataset comes from an advanced search, of specifically kidney transplants in the US categorized by state, on [OPTN's database](https://optn.transplant.hrsa.gov/data/view-data-reports/national-data/#).
     * If Milton Arellano, mentioned above, was interviewed for his story, this dataset would provide context as to how many kidney transplants occur in Hawaii versus California.
 This contribues to the reporting by looking at how the frequency of organ transplants vary by state.
 It is important to note that his additional dataset would _simply provide information on the frequency of kidney transplants, not conclusions that a patient is more likely to receive a kidney in one state over another_.
-Drawing that conclusion would disregard factors such as population size and the number organ ransplant sites.
+Drawing that conclusion would disregard factors such as population size and the number of organ transplant sites.
     * This dataset has been added to the repository, visible above.

 ## Preparing For Data Analysis